How to Get From Santo Domingo to Las Terrenas

 Cons:

-• Roads can be challenging; 4WD often necessary for exploring nearby areas
+• Roads can be challenging; 4WD is often necessary for exploring nearby areas

 • High toll fees and costly insurance